Amboseli National Park Safari

 On the last day we left the lodge at sunrise and were able to get some iconic photos of a massive elephant standing in front of Mt Kilimanjaro.
 It appears that it had snowed on the mountain the night before as the snow had crept much further down the mountain compared to the day of our arrival.

-Capturing these 2 iconic photos on the last day of our safari was icing on the cake.
+Capturing this iconic photo on the last day of our safari was icing on the cake.
 We had been on safari for one week at Maasai Mara, Lake Nakuru, Lake Naivasha and finally Amboseli National Park.
 The safari parks in Kenya truly are the best in the world and I hope to visit them again in the future.